Attention Military Veterans and Families - Learn About Expedited Licensing

 A person who holds a valid license in good standing in another state and:

-- has recently received an honorable or otherwise was released (except for a dishonorable discharge) from the U.S. Armed Forces (Army, Navy, Marines, Air Force, Coast Guard) or on active duty as a member of a reserve or national guard component of these services;
+- has recently received an honorable discharge or otherwise was released (except for a dishonorable discharge) from the U.S. armed forces (Army, Navy, Marines, Air Force, Coast Guard) or on active duty as a member of a reserve or National Guard component of these services;

 How does it help?

 It helps facilitate the process for qualified veteran and military spouses who are actively licensed in other states to obtain certain licenses in Maryland.

 The Division of Occupational and Professional Licensing will expedite the license application for all qualified veteran and military spouses.
 Once an application has been submitted, please direct all inquiries for supporting documentation for expedited processing to 410-230-6221.